Is Sex Binary if Sexual Reproduction Is Binary?

 Colin Wright.
 Sex Is Not a Spectrum

-25. In humans, and transgender and so-called non-binary people are no exception, this reproductive anatomy is unambiguously male or female over 99.98 percent of the time … Just because sex may be ambiguous for some does not mean it’s ambiguous (and, as some commentators would extrapolate, arbitrary) for all. [internal links omitted]
+23. In humans, and transgender and so-called non-binary people are no exception, this reproductive anatomy is unambiguously male or female over 99.98 percent of the time. [internal links omitted]

 Colin Wright.
 Sex Is Not a Spectrum